tezos/tezos/src/proto/alpha/docs/language.md

         :: lambda 'elt 'b : set 'elt : 'S   ->   set 'b : 'S

+   * `MAP body`:
+     Apply the body expression to each element of the set.
+     The body sequence has access to the stack.

+        :: (set 'elt) : 'A   ->  (set 'b) : 'A
+           iff   body :: [ 'elt : 'A -> 'b : 'A ]

    * `REDUCE`:
      Apply a function on a set passing the result of each application to the next one and return the last.

         :: lambda (pair 'elt * 'b) 'b : set 'elt : 'b : 'S   ->   'b : 'S

+   * `ITER body`:
+     Apply the body expression to each element of a set.
+     The body sequence has access to the stack.

+        :: (set 'elt) : 'A   ->  'A
+           iff   body :: [ 'elt : 'A -> 'A ]

    * `SIZE`:
      Get the cardinality of the set.